ArashPartow/exprtk/readme.txt

 references into the expression's AST.
 When copying an expression, said references  need to  also  be  copied.
-If  the references  are blindly copied,  it  will then  result  in two  or more  identical expressions utilizing the exact same  references for variables.
+If  the references  are blindly copied,  it  will then  result  in two  or more  identical expressions utilising the exact same  references for variables.
 This  obviously is not the  default assumed  scenario and  will give  rise to non-obvious behaviours  when  using the  expressions in  various contexts such  as multi-threading et al.